-Katie Gillespie, 6th grade student support specialist, graduated from Clemson University in 2014 with Bachelor’s Degree in Business Management.
+Katie Gillespie, the 6th grade student support specialist, graduated from Clemson University in 2014 with Bachelor’s degree in Business Management.
 Immediately after graduating, she worked with small businesses around the Greenville area.
 She found her love of empowering and encouraging younger children through her job as Recreational Director at Dianne’s School of Dance.
 By teaching dance as an enrichment course for the BELL Summer Program, she was able to connect with students and give them an opportunity to learn and choreograph a dance performance.
 Katie believes that her passion for dance is what gave her confidence and self esteem.
 She is excited to help the students at Tanglewood Middle School find their passions and encourage them in all of their ventures.